cheminfo/nmrium-docs/docs/10_general/05_global_concepts/05_global_concepts.md

 # Introduction to NMRium

-NMRium is a web-based platform for NMR data analysis, designed for intuitive and efficient spectral interpretation.
-Its user interface is organized to streamline your workflow, with clearly defined toolbars and panels.
+NMRium is a web-based platform for NMR data processing and analysis.
+NMRium is designed for intuitive and efficient workflows and data interpretation.
+The  user interface is designed to with the needs of both novice and expert users in mind, allowing customization and streamlining of toolbars and panels.

 ## Main Layout